jonverg/354LiteratureReview/README.md

 2. Optimize Critical Kernels in CUDA: Write custom CUDA kernels in C++ for performance-critical operations to maximize GPU acceleration.
 3. Utilize Efficient Libraries: Use libraries like PyCUDA, CuPy, and Numba to harness GPU power without writing extensive low-level code.
 4. Profile and Optimize: Regularly profile the integrated code using tools like NVIDIA Nsight and cProfile to identify bottlenecks and optimize memory usage and computation.

+Python is known for its simplicity and readability, making it an ideal language for rapid development and prototyping.
+Unlike C++, Python does not require explicit memory management or complex syntax, allowing developers to write code more quickly and with fewer errors.
+In the context of CUDA programming, Python provides high-level abstractions that simplify the use of GPU acceleration.
+Libraries like PyCUDA and CuPy wrap the CUDA API, allowing developers to perform GPU computations with Python code that looks and feels like familiar NumPy operations.
+This high-level abstraction enables developers to focus on the logic of their algorithms without getting bogged down in the details of GPU programming.

 ## Influential Researchers and Resources